 5) Turn Off “Export Projects At Full Volume” in the Preferences

-***A lot of these are good for other DAW’s too like FL Studio 20 from Plugin Fox, and not just Garageband.
+***A lot of these are good for other DAW’s too like Pro Tools from Plugin Fox, and not just Garageband.

 Without further ado, here are some basic mixing tips for Garageband: